idvorkin/idvorkin.github.io/_d/writing.md

 - [The noun project](http://thenounproject.com) - open source icons for everything.

 ## Writing to be Understood

+### The journey or the recommendation

+Sometimes you want to share your journey, the twists and turns and helping readers empathize or be trained.
+By contrast there are times you want to provide a recommendation and reasoning.
+The time element, and your experiences are noise in this case.

+**The Journey**

+Consider using the Hero's formula, or the pixar formula below.

+**The Recommendation**

+- Here's what we should do
+- Here's why
+- Here's the tradeoffs and what we considered
+- Here's our assumptions and supporting data

 ### The detective formula: Situation, Complication, Resolution